isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-settings-display.md

 **Click URL:** (Adobe-served ads only) The URL on which the viewer will land when they click the ad.

-**Final Click URL:** (Adobe-served ads only; read-only) The Click URL with the necessary Advertising Cloud tracking macros inserted, if applicable.
+**Final Click URL:** (Adobe-served ads only; read-only) The Click URL with the necessary [Advertising Cloud DSP tracking macros](/help/dsp/campaign-management/macros.md) inserted, if applicable.

 ### Pixel